 BA’s Boeing B787-8 has a total of 214 seats: 35 in Club World (Business Class), 25 in World Traveller Plus (Premium Economy), and 154 in World Traveller (Economy).

-The innovative “Ying/Yang” 2-3-2 seat plan is unique to BA: window and middle seats face backwards, while aisle seats face forwards.
-Because of this unique concept, you may have to jump over other passenger’s feet to reach the aisle when seated in a backward facing seat, see seat map of the British Airways B787-8.
+The innovative “Ying/Yang” 2-3-2 seat plan is unique to BA: window and middle seats face backward, while aisle seats face forwards.
+Because of this unique concept, you may have to jump over other passenger’s feet to reach the aisle when seated in a backward-facing seat, see seat map of the British Airways B787-8.

-My favourite thing about flying Club World has got to be the seat.
-Spacious, comfortable with acres of leg room, a memory foam headrest, and most importantly, the chair converts into a 183cm (6ft) fully flat bed.
-This is billed as an environment for sleeping, relaxing and working and as such you are given a quilted blanket and a power supply is available for laptops and other electronic devices, as well as a USB socket.
-A laptop sized storage tray is available by your feet which is useful to keep your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
-Privacy screens can be raised between the seats as soon as you are airborne which limits the slightly awkward view you have looking directly at each other!
-You are also supplied with a luxury amenity kit which includes Elemis skincare products and various travel accessories.
+Our favorite thing about flying Club World has got to be the seat.
+Spacious, comfortable with acres of legroom, a memory foam headrest, and most importantly, the chair converts into a 183cm (6ft) fully flatbed.
+This is billed as an environment for sleeping, relaxing, and working, and as such, you are given a quilted blanket, and a power supply is available for laptops and other electronic devices, as well as a USB socket.
+A laptop-sized storage tray is available by your feet, which helps keep your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
+Privacy screens can be raised between the seats as soon as you are airborne, limiting the slightly awkward view you have looking directly at each other!
+You are also supplied with a luxury amenity kit, including Elemis skincare products and various travel accessories.

 What Is The Best Club World Seat On The B787-8?

-I do not like the layout of BA Club World as I don’t like facing backwards on the plane and 50% of the Club World seats on the 777, A380, 747 and of course Dreamliner 787 face backwards.
-In fact, my favourite window seats all face backwards!
+I’m not too fond of the layout of BA Club World as I don’t like facing backward on the plane, and 50% of the Club World seats on the 777, A380, 747, and of course, Dreamliner 787 face backward.
+In fact, my favorite window seats all face backward!

-For solo travellers: the rear facing, window seats are more private and the ones you want to be seated in.
+For solo travelers: the rear-facing window seats are more private and the ones you want to be seated in.
 The window seats A & K as well as middle seat E on row 3 are the single best seats on the plane since they offer direct aisle access without having to jump over the feet of other passengers.
-While the window and middle seat on row 7 also offer a clear exit route, they are not so desirable (see photos).
+While the window and a middle seat on row 7 also offer a clear exit route, they are not as desirable (see photos).